siuying/websnap/README.md

 ## Installation

 1. Install wkhtmltoimage (optional)

-** WebSnap comes bundled with wkhtmltoimage binaries for Linux i386 and OS X i386 ** WebSnap defaults to user installed versions of wkhtmltoimage if found ** Installing wkhtmltoimage binary
+  * WebSnap comes bundled with wkhtmltoimage binaries for Linux i386 (OSX i386 will be bundled, when it is available from [wkhtmltopdf] site)
+  * WebSnap defaults to user installed versions of wkhtmltoimage if found
+  * Installing wkhtmltoimage binary
-*** Download the latest binary from http://code.google.com/p/wkhtmltopdf/downloads/list
+  * Download the latest binary from http://code.google.com/p/wkhtmltopdf/downloads/list
-*** Place the binary somewhere on your path (e.g /usr/local/bin)
+  * Place the binary somewhere on your path (e.g /usr/local/bin)

 2. Install WebSnap

     $ gem install websnap